-Pinfinder recovers the your restrictions passcode, that’s the password that limits what kids and others people are able to do with your iPhone and other iDevices.
-You know, crazy things things like making in-app purchases or sending Facebook updates on your account.
+Pinfinder recovers your restrictions passcode, that’s the password that limits what kids and others people can do with your iPhone and other iDevices.
+You know, crazy things like making in-app purchases or sending Facebook updates to your account.

 Using pinfinder is easy.
 Just choose the file fitting your operative system, unzip the file, and run the program.
 And of course, make sure you follow all the instructions on pinfinder.
 Our users report that they then received their restrictions passcode and were able to use their iDevices normally.

-If your issue is that your are completely locked out of your phone and you do not remember your lock screen passcode, then unfortunately pinfinder can’t help.
-If this is your situation, check out our article on iPhone Passcode Required .
+If your issue is that you are completely locked out of your phone, and you do not remember your lock screen passcode, then, unfortunately, pinfinder can’t help.
+If this is your situation, check out our article on iPhone Passcode Required.

-Guided Access is enabled and disabled with your Touch ID or a passcode so you don’t activate it unless you need to.
+Guided Access is enabled and disabled with your Face ID, Touch ID or a passcode, so you don’t activate it unless you need to.
 Once you turn this feature on in Settings, a simple triple click will activate it on any app you or your kids want.